-SECTION 7 During the Catastrophic Coverage Stage, the plan pays all or most of the costs for your drugs148 Section 7.1 Once you are in the Catastrophic Coverage Stage, you will stay in this stage for the rest of the year SECTION 8 What you pay for vaccinations covered by Part D depends on how and where you get them148 Section 8.1 Our plan may have separate coverage for the Part D vaccine medication itself and for the cost of giving you the vaccine Section 8.2 You may want to call us at Member Services before you get a vaccination150 SECTION 9 Do you have to pay the Part D "late enrollment penalty"?151 Section 9.1 What is the Part D "late enrollment penalty"?
-Section 9.2 How much is the Part D late enrollment penalty?
-Section 9.3 In some situations, you can enroll late and not have to pay the penalty 152 Section 9.4 What can you do if you disagree about your late enrollment penalty?
-153 SECTION 10 Do you have to pay an extra Part D amount because of your income?153 Section 10.1 Who pays an extra Part D amount because of income?
-Section 10.2 How much is the extra Part D amount?
+SECTION 7 During the Catastrophic Coverage Stage, the plan pay or most of the cost for your drugs 148 Section 7.1 Once you are in the Catastrophic Coverage Stage, you will stay in this stage for the rest of the year 148 SECTION 8 What you pay for vaccinations covered by Part D depends on how and where you get them 148 Section 8.1 Our plan may have separate coverage for the Part D vaccine medication itself and for the cost of giving you the vaccine 148 Section 8.2 You may want to call us at Member Services before you get a vaccination ı150 SECTION 9 Do you have to pay the Part D "late enrollment penalty"?
+151 Section 9.1 What is the Part D "late enrollment penalty"?
+151 Section 9.2 How much is the Part D late enrollment penalty?
+151 Section 9.3 In some situations, you can enroll late and not have to pay the penalty 152 Section 9.4 What can you do if you disagree about your late enrollment penalty?
+153 SECTION 10 Do you have to pay an extra Part D amount because of your income?
+153 Section 10.1 Who pays an extra Part D amount because of income?
+153 Section 10.2 How much is the extra Part D amount?
 Section 10.3 What can you do if you disagree about paying an extra Part D amount?
 154 Section 10.4 What happens if you do not pay the extra Part D amount?